We are responsible for services for adults including:

 About the Ombudsman

-The Local Government and Social Care Ombudsman looks at individual complaints about councils and some other organisations providing local public services.
-It also investigates complaints about all adult social care providers (including care homes and home care agencies) for people who self-fund their care.
+The Ombudsman looks at individual complaints about other organisations providing local public services.
+It also investigates complaints about all adult social care providers for people who self-fund their care.
+This can include care homes and home care agencies.
 There are some limits on what the Ombudsman can look at.

 Contact